Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Axion from Late Decaying DM in Hyper-Kamiokande

 Owing to the mass splitting between the NLSP and LSP, the NLSP can decay into the LSP plus an axion in our model.
-As known, the differential events caused by the absorption of the axion always depends on the energy differential flux of the axion arriving at earth, $d\Phi_{a}/dE_{a}$, which include the contributions in the galaxy and outside the galaxy.
+As known, the differential events caused by the absorption of the axion always depend on the energy differential flux of the axion arriving at the earth, $d\Phi_{a}/dE_{a}$, which include the contributions in the galaxy and outside the galaxy.
 The energy spectrum of the axion produced from the late decaying DM is given by,

-where $E_{\rm em}$ is the energy of axion at emission and $N_{a}$ is the number of axion in final state.
-Assuming that the parent particle $X$ is at rest, we can calculate $E_{\rm em}$ by using four momentum conservation in the massless limit $m_{a}=0$,
+where $E_{\rm em}$ is the energy of axion at emission and $N_{a}$ is the number of axion in the final state.
+Assuming that the parent particle $X$ is at rest, we can calculate $E_{\rm em}$ by using four-momentum conservation in the massless limit $m_{a}=0$,

 where $y=R$ for the gravitino NLSP and $y=R^{-1}$ for the axino NLSP.